zacstewart/sinatra-activerecord/README.md

 ```

 You can put the models anywhere.
 It's probably best to put them in an
-external file, and require them in your `app.rb` aftewards.
+external file, and require them in your `app.rb`.
 Usually
 models in Sinatra aren't that complex, so you can put them all in one
 file, for example `./db/models.rb`.